– Hey y’all, I’m Liz Clayton Fuller. I’d like to invite you to join me for my course on nature journaling and field sketching.

 This Course is Entirely Online

-There’s nothing to be shipped, and no additional material is necessary.
 Bird Academy courses are online, self-paced, and there is no deadline to complete them.
 You can return to them for reference or practice as often as you want.
 All course material, practice tools, instructional videos, and discussion forums are available through your web browser.
 Learn anytime, anywhere*.
 Gain the skills and understanding you’re looking for.
+Art supplies are not included in the purchase of the course—you can buy them separately at your local art store or online retailer.

 *Requires an internet connection and a modern web browser.